-- The natural polyclonal antibodies produced following vaccination are potentially safer than synthetic mAb and may avoid toxic side effects of mAb administration, which can include ventricular dysfunction, congestive heart failure or anaphylaxis.
+The natural polyclonal antibodies produced following vaccination are potentially safer than synthetic mAb drugs and may avoid toxic side effects of mAb administration, which can include ventricular dysfunction, congestive heart failure or anaphylaxis.

 B-cell peptide vaccines are distinct from T-cell peptide vaccines, which bind to class I MHC molecules on antigen-presenting cells and are recognised by cytotoxic T-cells.
-Although several T-cell vaccines have shown limited therapeutic benefits in clinical trials, they have not not cause striking tumour regression.
+Although several T-cell vaccines have shown limited therapeutic benefits in clinical trials, they have not caused striking tumour regression.

 HER-Vaxx is a B-cell peptide cancer vaccine designed to treat tumours that over-express the HER-2/neu receptor, such as gastric, breast, ovarian, lung and pancreatic cancers.
 Developed by leading scientists at the Medical University of Vienna in Austria, the immunotherapy is constructed from several B cell epitopes derived from the extracellular domain of HER-2/neu.
 It has been shown in pre-clinical studies and in Phase I studies to stimulate a potent polyclonal antibody response to HER-2/neu, a well-known and validated cancer target.